ImogenWren/jsonMessenger_library/README.md

 # jsonMessenger Library
-_Control a generic state machine using JSON formatted commands sent & received via Serial communication_ Written by: Imogen Heard
+_Control a generic state machine using JSON formatted commands sent & received via Serial communication_ <br>
+Written by: Imogen Heard <br>
-Date: 13/02/25
+Date: 13/02/25 <br>

 ## Using This Template/Library
 To use this library: